kartik-venugopal/swift-ffmpeg-player/README.md

 A basic audio player project that demonstrates decoding audio with ffmpeg and playback of that audio with AVAudioEngine ... written in Swift.

-### In a nutshell, ... this
 ![High level component diagram](/basicFFmpegPlayer.png?raw=true)

-### What else ?
+### In a few more words, ...

+* Demuxing an audio file into streams - audio and image (cover art).
+* Reading packets from an audio stream, and using a codec to decode the packets into PCM samples.
-* Converting between different sample formats (resampling) with ffmpeg.
+* Converting between different PCM sample formats (resampling) with ffmpeg.
+* Constructing audio buffers with the PCM samples, and scheduling the buffers for playback, with AVAudioEngine.
+* Upmixing/downmixing from mono/surround audio to stereo, with AVAudioEngine.
 * Extracting metadata (artist/album, cover art, etc) with ffmpeg.
-* Upmixing/downmixing from mono/surround audio to stereo, with AVAudioEngine.
+* Seeking within an audio stream, with ffmpeg.

 ## Why ?

-There simply aren't enough **beginner-level** demo projects or tutorials related to ffmpeg out there.
-It should not have to take so much effort for someone to be able to get a quick n dirty ffmpeg-based player up and running in a couple of hours.
-So, here goes my attempt to make it easier.
+It should not have to take so much effort to get a quick n dirty ffmpeg-based player up and running in a couple of hours.
+This is an attempt to make it easier.
+Take this project as a starting point or quick start guide to getting up and running with ffmpeg audio decoding.

-That said, I have shared links, below, to much bigger and more comprehensive resources which I myself learned from.

 **Tip** - To get the most out of this project, I recommend that you follow [targodan's tutorial](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg) as you play with my demo app.